elevenday8-design/kreuzberg/README.md

 Kreuzberg requires two system level dependencies:

-- [Pandoc](https://pandoc.org/installing.html) - For document format conversion
+- [Pandoc](https://pandoc.org/installing.html) - For document format conversion.
+Minimum required version is Pandoc 2.
-- [Tesseract OCR](https://tesseract-ocr.github.io/) - For image and PDF OCR
+- [Tesseract OCR](https://tesseract-ocr.github.io/) - For image and PDF OCR.
+Minimum required version is Tesseract 4.

 You can install these with: